Look differently, act differently

 Thank you…

-The call Look differently, act differently came about with input from:
+The call Look differently, act differently was created with input from:

 Get your news and events about the Amsterdam region.
-Check previous editions.
 Our newsletter is in Dutch.